UnrulyNatives/laravel-starter-kit-and-snippets/README.md

 A DB-fed list of available features is available here:
 [DEMO app here](http://dev.unrulynatives.com/package)

-The current version of this package is 0.3.
+The current version of this package is 0.3.1

 # What it is
 1. This is an instance of Laravel PHP Framework 5.3.
 A starter app.
 Its philosophy is slightly different than similar starter kits.
 Here are the highlights:

-- all changes made over the original Laravel App have COMMENTS FOR BEGINNERS.
-You can delete them as soon as you consider them not necessary.
+- All changes made over the original Laravel App have COMMENTS FOR BEGINNERS.
+You can delete them if you consider them not necessary.

-- some solutions have variants, so that everyone one can pick the variant which suits their needs of the moment
+- Some solutions have variants, so that everyone one can pick the variant which suits their needs of the moment.

 - I have installed theme system (igaster/laravel-theme) to provide solutions for different CSS frameworks.
 You can switch between them at will:

 3. I am an amateur programmer, not a pro.
-The repository is a self-teaching tutorial, in a sense.
-This app was originally my private repository of snippets, solutions, answers from StackOverflow and ideas to approach my needs.
-It aggregates all code which might come useful, and was appplied across many various projects.
+I treat this starter app and a standalone package with helpers as a self-teaching tutorial.
+These two packages were originally my private repository of snippets, solutions, answers from StackOverflow and ideas which I needed to develop my proejcts.
+They contain all code which might come useful.

 ### for the original Laravel Framework go to [Laravel Repository](https://github.com/laravel/laravel)